Why Marketing B2B Tech Is Getting Harder

 Embed customer centricity in your content creation efforts

-Selling technology used to be about features, functionality and specifications, supported by heaps of technical documentation.
+Selling technology used to be about features, functionality and specifications, supported by an array of technical documentation.
 This is no longer sustainable as organizations increasingly adopt an outcome-based approach, looking for solutions that are tailored to their particular issues and circumstances, and that deliver measurable results.
-One-size-fits-all products have already started to lose out to those companies that can provide a personalized solution to suit each individual customer’s needs.
+One-size-fits-all products have already started to lose out to those companies that can provide a personalized, bespoke, solution to suit each individual customer’s needs.

 However, as the pace of innovation and disruption accelerates, many technology organizations are struggling to have a clear understanding of who the customer actually is.
 As their expertise continues to expand beyond a core suite of products or services, they are becoming multi-layered businesses offering solutions to companies of all shapes and sizes, from corporate behemoths to small-scale, resource-constrained operations with a handful of employees.